jez/blog/source/_posts/2014-10-20-using-google-apps-for-cmu-authentication.markdown

 ## Background

 Finally!
-I've alluded many times to blogging about some of the things I'm learning from my experiences rewriting Print@ScottyLabs.
+I've alluded many times to blogging about some of the things I'm learning from my experiences rewriting [Print@ScottyLabs][print].
 After a summer of putting it off and half a semester more of dawdling, I've finally managed to lay some solid groundwork.

 One of the features that we plan on adding to Print 2.0 is a web interface.
 For people familiar with the way Print works currently, you interact with the service entirely through email.
 This leads to a clunky user experience and a lot of weird bugs and edge cases.
 With a web interface, we hope to streamline the process of account management and printing documents.